sonalmali/VTMS.P/README.md

 # Vehicle Transport Management System
-Vehical Transport Management System to streamline fleet operation. it allows admin users to manage vehicles,assig drivers schedule trips and and track deliveries With the help of Technical skills like Asp.Net C#, HTML,  CSS, JAVASCRIPT,  and database Management System sql.
-It help reduce manual work and improves transport efficiency.
+Vehical Transport Management System(VTMS) is designed to streamline fleet operation. it allows admin users to • manage vehicles

-Technical skills- Asp.net C#,CSS,JAVASCRIPT,PYTHON,SQL.
+   • assig drivers
+   • schedule trips
+   • track deliveries.
+This System is developed using technologies such as:
+• Asp.Net C#
+• HTML,  CSS, JAVASCRIPT
+• Sql(for database management).

+By utilizing these tools, VTMS improves operational efficiency, reduce manual effort,and help businesses manage their transport  logistics more effectively.